 Here, with the help of Midwife Pip, a practising NHS midwife and expert antenatal and postnatal educator, is your guide to what to expect when it comes to those first baby movements: how exactly they'll feel, at what week of pregnancy you're likely to feel them, how often you'll feel them – and what to do if you don't think you can feel them at all...

 So, when should I start to feel my baby move?

 The exact timing of those first movements varies from baby to baby – but there's a definite first-movement window between about 16 weeks and 24 weeks of pregnancy.

-The first time you feel movement in your stomach varies from baby to baby.
-“Most women start to feel their baby kick between 18 to 20 weeks.
-If it's your second or third baby, this may be earlier – around 15 weeks,” says midwife Nikki Khan.
-“Other women are past the 20-week mark before they feel anything, and that’s normal, too.”
+"Most women start to feel their baby moving between 18 and 20 weeks," says Midwife Pip.
+"Saying that, if it's your second or third baby, you may start feeling movements earlier – at around 15 weeks – and it's quite normal to be past the 20-week mark before you feel anything, too.”